LiSheep/udpchat/README.md

 #TODO

-Futher more, I want to implenet p2p in Internet.
+Further, I want to implenet p2p in Internet.
 And server only carry on the task of storaging and sending user info.